 uid_hashwith your user data in which case the check might also fail.

-If you’re still having trouble with Identity Verification, please email us and we’ll be happy to take a look!
+👉 Still having trouble with Identity Verification?
+Please email us and we’ll be happy to take a look!